Adamant-im/AIPs/AIPS/aip-12.md

 - `Pending` — transaction is not confirmed yet
 - `Confirmed` — transaction is confirmed on token's network.
 Final status.
 - `Cancelled` — transaction is cancelled or not accepted on token's network.
 Final status.
-- `Inconsistent` — information about transaction, fetched from rich message in ADAMANT newtwork, differs from information, fetched from token's network.
-It relies to amount, recepient and senders ids, and timestamp.
+- `Inconsistent` — information about transaction, fetched from rich message in ADAMANT network, differs from information, fetched from token's network.
+It relies to amount, recipient and senders ids, and timestamp.
 Amount should be compared with meaningful accuracy (e. g., 0.00000001 Ether and 0.0000009998 Ether is the same).
-Timestamp should be compared with 24 hour accurancy.
+Timestamp should be compared with 24 hour accuracy.
 Final status.

 Clients shouldn't render unsupported or unknown crypto transfers, instead they must show a message about unsupported rich message type and/or text fallback if it is available.